BOXFoundation/boxd/README.md

 	cd $GOPATH/src/github.com/BOXFoundation/boxd
 	./box start --config=./.devconfig/.box-1.yaml

+## Docker
+This way to create private chains can only be done by using docker and some configuration in the source code.

+1. Pull from dockerhub directly

+		docker pull jerrypeen/boxd:latest

+2. Enter custom workspace and copy some configuration from the boxd source code

+		cp -rf $GOPATH/src/github.com/BOXFoundation/boxd/docker/docker-compose.yml $GOPATH/src/github.com/BOXFoundation/boxd/docker/.devconfig $WORKSPACE/

+3. Start image

+		docker-compose up

+> Docker will start six miners by default.
+Boxd suggest you to provide docker with at lest the following configuration
+>
+> * cpus : 4
+> * memory: 8.0 GiB
+> * Swap: 2.0 Gib

 # Contribution

 Thank you very much for your thinking and help on Boxd.
 Even a small amount of help in code, community or documentation is making us better.